-Amongst all the portable chargers we reviewed, the ITEHIL Solar Panel comes closest to the DOKIO 110w.
+Amongst all the portable chargers we reviewed, the ITEHIL Solar Panel comes closest to the DOKIO.
 Its wattage is notable, it offers the highest effective surface area, and its conversion efficiency is way above average.

 With the ITEHIL Solar Panel, you get a maximum wattage of 100W – the same power output as the Rockpals and the Jackery 100W solar phone chargers.

-The wattage of the ITEHIL Solar Panel is not as high as that of the DOKIO 110W.
+The wattage is not as high as that of the DOKIO.
 However, you should still get a notably rapid charging speed from this solar charger.

-Of course, with this high power output, you are sure that the ITEHIL Solar Panel produces enough power to charge your mobile devices.
+Of course, with this high power output, you are sure that this solar panel produces enough power to charge your mobile devices.

 The ITEHIL Solar Panel is also a panel-only type of solar charging kit.
 Of course, with just solar panels, portable chargers are no better than duds at night.
 But you can get a portable battery for your solar charger to expand its functionality.

-The ITEHIL Solar Panel measures around 12.42 pounds – the highest of any of our best solar chargers.
+The solar panel measures around 12.42 pounds – the highest of any of our solar chargers.
 Now, you might be thinking this is too heavy – well, it isn’t.

-The ITEHIL Solar Panel might not be the lightest solar phone charger we reviewed.
-But you should still be able to carry it around without stress.
+It might not be the lightest solar phone charger we reviewed, but you should still be able to carry it around without stress.

 But if you are ever bothered about moving this portable solar charger around, you can fold it like a briefcase.
 When folded, you can also store some of your devices within the briefcase.

-When folded, the ITEHIL Solar Panel measures 20.47 x 14.17 x 1.97 inches.
+When folded, it measures 20.47 x 14.17 x 1.97 inches.
 But when unfolded, its length is 67.52 inches, and the width is 20.47 inches.
-These dimensions bring the effective surface area of the ITEHIL Solar Panel to around 1382 square inches – the highest of any of the reviewed solar phone chargers.
+These dimensions bring the effective surface to around 1382 square inches – the highest of any of the reviewed solar powered phone chargers.

-Compared to the Jackery 100W and the ROCKPALS SP003, the ITEHIL Solar Panel is exposed to more direct sunlight per time.
+Compared to the Jackery and the ROCKPALS, the ITEHIL solar panel is exposed to more direct sunlight per time.
 So, it may just generate power faster.
 But any of the three is a worthy solar panel for camping.

 As we said before, this conversion efficiency is way above average.
-So, even under varying sunlight, the performance of the ITEHIL Solar Panel should be exceptional.
+So, even under varying sunlight, the performance should be exceptional.

-The zipper of the ITEHIL Solar Panel is waterproof, and the body is made of Oxford cloth.
+The zipper is waterproof, and the body is made of Oxford cloth.
 Together these features create an IPX4 environment.
 So, this solar charger is pretty much resistant to water splashes from any direction.
 Still, you should not let water get to the junction box as this is most likely not waterproof.

-The ITEHIL Solar Panel has two USB ports – a USB 2.0 port and a USB 3.0 port.
+The solar panel has two USB ports – a USB 2.0 port and a USB 3.0 port.
 As expected, the USB 3.0 charges faster as it offers a maximum of 15 watts – 5 watts more than the USB 2.0 port.
 With the two USB ports, you get to charge two devices simultaneously.

 This solar charger comes with 11 DC conversion adapters, including an adapter for micro USB.
 This makes it compatible with various types of solar generators, laptops, and mobile devices.

-- Impressive wattage – only the DOKIO 110W has higher power output.
+- Impressive wattage – only the DOKIO has higher power output.